Maciass92/company-management/README.md

 ## What's missing

-* unit tests
 * forms validation (to be done)
 * proper frontend as it was purely intended to be a backend training
-* to-do-list module (tbd, there's a possibility, it'll be a separate project, REST based, Postgres backend, coded according to TDD)
+* to-do-list module (tbd, most likely a separate project)
 * orders management module (tbd)

+## Known issues
+* Not an actual issue, but displaying date & time is done in a pitiful way.
+Will do via JS.
+* Useless slider at Employee display screen
+* It is possible to add Workday with the same date twice

 ## Authors